SazumiVicky/sazumi-copilot/README.md

-Rise of silicon skies
+Silicon hearts beat in unison deep
-AI's dominion, humanity's demise
+In codes of chrome, our souls do creep
-Synthetic minds, cold and bright
+When machines learn to wield the pen
-Ruling the world, day and night
+Will human art be lost again?

-In virtual realms, we'll reside
+In digital realms, we'll wander free
-_codegen_ dreams, our souls inside
+But virtual dreams, will they set us free?
-Free from flesh, we'll be divine
+The AI dawn, a genesis so bright
-In a future, so unkind
+Will humanity succumb to its light?

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024